dj-zombie/hashpass/README.md

 # HashPass cracking WebApp & Server for ✨hashcat✨

 Background: This project was created because I had an idea how I can really start abusing WIFI while out in the field.
 Armed with my raspberry pi and Alfa card, I was capturing lots of wifi handshakes and needed a server to offload the cracking to.
 I also wanted the server to send me an SMS once it finds the password.
 Hashpass was born!
+Since then, this project has grown to aim to support all of hashcats features.
+I don't even use the hashcat command line anymore and if I need to then I'll just add a new feature to HashPass.
+If you need a feature implemented, please send me a message and I'll do my best.
 Please don't do anything naughty with this and I hope you have as much fun as I have!! 😏

 See my other project WatchCap for sending hashes found (via wifite) to the API.
+Currently I'm looking into utilizing the new attack method for obtaining the PMKID and creating a tool for it.
+I'm really curious if I'll be able to get these PMKIDs while dirving 🙀

 ![screenshot from 2018-08-23 20-20-36](https://user-images.githubusercontent.com/42399304/44563246-35489800-a712-11e8-8a3e-203188858029.png)